-Knowing the questions in advance could help you before your next job interview.
+Knowing the most common interview questions in advance could help you before your next job interview.
 But imagine if you also knew the answers.

-Here are five such questions posted to Glassdoor by former job applicants at Airbnb, Amazon, Apple, Facebook, and Google.
+Here are 10 of the most common interview questions posted to Glassdoor by former job applicants at…

 Airbnb is a travel services company that emphasizes being open to new experiences.
-So it’s probably no surprise that the company hosts in-house fireside chats.
-Like the intern who posted this question on Glassdoor, you could be asked about the chat you’d lead.
+So it’s not surprising the company hosts in-house fireside chats.
+Like the intern who posted this common interview question on Glassdoor, you could be asked about the chat you’d lead.

 Beyond gauging your knowledge and the ability to communicate it, this question is asking about your passion.
 You could show your personal side by sharing a hobby, but there’s a better way to score points.

-“When you describe what you would teach, also express how it would be helpful to the goals and growth of the company,” said Robyn Coburn, a resume reviewer.
+“When you describe what you would teach, also express how it would be helpful to the goals and growth of the company,” Robyn Coburn, a resume reviewer, told Student Loan Hero in 2017.
 “That is, how your peers would become better employees if they knew this stuff like you do.”

 Your pre-interview research should shape your choice of topic.
 The more you know about a company’s mission and direction, the better your answer could be.

-“For instance, if you learn that Airbnb is developing shared communities targeted to aging adults, the class topic could be [about] housing issues facing seniors,” said Carisa Miklusak, the CEO of job-matching app Tilr.
+“For instance, if you learn that Airbnb is developing shared communities targeted to aging adults, the class topic could be (about) housing issues facing seniors,” said Carisa Miklusak, the former CEO of talent acquisition company tilr.